itext/itext-java/README.md

 **iText** is dual licensed as [AGPL][agpl]/[Commercial software][sales].

-AGPL is a free / open source software license.

-This doesn't mean the software is [gratis][gratis]!
+AGPL is a free/open-source software license, however, this doesn't mean the software is [gratis][gratis]!

-Buying a license is mandatory as soon as you develop commercial activities distributing the iText software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
-These activities include:

-- offering paid services to customers as an ASP
-- serving PDFs on the fly in the cloud or in a web application
-- shipping iText with a closed source product
+The AGPL is a copyleft license, which means that any derivative work must also be licensed under the same terms.
+If you’re using iText in software or a service which cannot comply with the AGPL terms, we have a commercial license available that exempts you from such obligations.

-Contact [sales] for more info.
+Contact [Sales] for more info.

 [agpl]: LICENSE.md